dawapaljor/sft-report/src/pages/content/0-report.md

 It is clear that countering transnational repression—and TNR carried out by the CCP in particular—is a priority for federal authorities, but they have so far been silent in regard to the harassment and intimidation of and assaults on protesters in San Francisco during Xi Jinping’s visit.

-<h2  id="attacksonprotesters" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Attacks on Protesters in San Francisco</h2>
+<h2  id="attacksonprotesters" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Attacks on Protesters in San Francisco</h2>

 ### Overview